 An introductory course that presents the basic biological concepts of the chemistry of life, cell structure, cell function, the genetic basis of life, and the mechanisms of evolution.
 This course includes a laboratory.
+Prerequisite: none, but recommended for science majors only.
 Offered fall.